 A medicine blood level test measures how much of your medicine is in your blood.
 Your doctor checks it to make sure that you are taking a safe and effective dose.
 This testing is also called therapeutic drug monitoring.

 This information is about medicines that are not used to control seizures.
-To learn about testing seizure medicine levels, see Seizure Medicine Levels in Blood.

 Why It Is Done